-Time reversal focusing would allow a low-profile acoustic imaging device with only one transmit/receive element [Etaix et al., 2012].
+Time reversal focusing in general allows a low-profile acoustic imaging device with only one transmit/receive element [Etaix et al., 2012].
 Provided the medium is reciprocal and the channel’s impulse response is known, the latter can be re-emitted in time-reversed order.
 Mathematically, this results in the response auto-convolution [Etaix et al., 2012].
 Knowing that the auto-convolution has a peak in the origin, focusing is effectively achieved.
 The time reversal result is equivalent to matched filtering – energy maximization at the desired location in space and time [Robin et al., 2017].
 In practice, this opens the door to compressed sensing imaging.
 Compressed sensing (CS) : traditional 2-D and 3D ultrasound require the use of complex sensors, with matching hardware such as cabling.
 There are available, still costly - but such sensors require more hardware and become ultimately more complex and expensive to produce.
-It appears that classical sampling is challenged by the signal processing "compressed sensing" field [Liutkus et al., 2014]: many signals have a sparse representation - a finite sparse signal can be reconstructed from a small set of linear, non-adaptive measurements [Hua et al., 2011].
-This allows for reconstruction of a signal with fewer samples than dictated by the Nyquist-Shannon sampling theorem, thereby enabling "sub-Nyquist" sampling.
-Starting with time reversal applications [Montaldo et al., 2004, Montaldo et al., 2005] or [Sarvazyan et al., 2009], compressing measurements before sensing enable new clinical applications, with for example analogue compression techniques, where positioning a plastic coding mask in front of the aperture [Fedjajevs, 2016].
-One can therefore encode individual voxels through a ’chaotic’ intermediary [Luong et al., 2016], and allows to design simple ultrasound imaging equipment that can provide 3D imaging using a single-element ultrasound sensor.
-This opens doors to simpler hardware - and new applications [Kruizinga et al., 2017].
+It appears that classical sampling is challenged by the signal processing "compressed sensing" field [Liutkus et al., 2014, Hua et al., 2011].
+This allows for reconstruction of a signal with fewer samples than dictated by the Nyquist-Shannon sampling theorem.
+Starting with time reversal applications [Montaldo et al., 2004, Montaldo et al., 2005] or [Sarvazyan et al., 2009], compressing measurements before sensing enable new ultrasound applications, where positioning a plastic coding mask in front of the aperture [Fedjajevs, 2016] or simply for the purpose of envelope extraction [Kim et al., 2020].
+One can therefore encode individual volume pixels or voxels using a ’chaotic’ medium [Luong et al., 2016], allowing 3D imaging using a single-element ultrasound sensor and opening doors to simpler hardware and again new applications [Kruizinga et al., 2017].
 Different works have been dedicated to creating the phase encoding masks [van der Meulen et al., 2017] or even using random interference to improve image resolution [Ni and Lee, 2020].

 Barker codes is a way as well to work on improving imaging from the creation of the signal itself.
 It has been shown for example that it is possible to improve lateral resolution with excitation 5-bit barker codes [Fujita and Hasegawa, 2017, Chun et al., 2015, Kim et al., 2018] also presents a Binary cLuster (BL) code for improved compression ratio compared to the exponential Golomb code.

-Machine learning presents opportunities from an early stage for ultrasound imaging : promising steps are taken in this direction both for image quality improvement [Wang et al., 2019a, Hewener et al., 2019] and support for images interpretation [Divya Krishna et al., 2016], even in A-mode [Brausch and Hewener, 2019].
-An open-source tool to interpret Doppler signals [Dhutia et al., 2017] was also developed.
-It also applies on texture imaging, as earlier proposed by reviewing "Average Higuchi Dimension of RF Time series" [Moradi et al., 2006].
-It can also apply to-non imaging techniques, such as mixing monitoring [Bowler et al., 2020].
+Machine learning (ML) has shown promising improvement in terms of both image quality improvement [Wang et al., 2019a, Hewener et al., 2019] and support for image interpretation [Divya Krishna et al., 2016], even in A-mode [Brausch and Hewener, 2019].
+An open-source MT tool to interpret Doppler signals [Dhutia et al., 2017] has also been developed.
+ML also applies to texture imaging, as earlier proposed by reviewing "Average Higuchi Dimension of RF Time series" [Moradi et al., 2006], or in to-non imaging techniques, such as mixing monitoring [Bowler et al., 2020].

-4 Conclusion
+5 Conclusion